-This conformation also allows re-entry into Austria.
-Austria has notified this conformation to all other Schengen countries, so that travel via another Schengen country to Austria or travel in another Schengen country (for up to 90/180 days for tourism purposes) is also possible.
+This confirmation also allows re-entry into Austria.
+Austria has notified this confirmation to all other Schengen countries, so that travel via another Schengen country to Austria or travel in another Schengen country (for up to 90/180 days for tourism purposes) is also possible.

 I am a British national living in Austria.
 I am planning to travel outside Austria before UK’s withdrawal date from the European Union and I will be returning to Austria after that date.
 What do I have to take into account?

 If you are travelling outside Austria before Brexit and returning after, you must bring credible evidence of your residence status when re-entering Austria.
 This could be residence documentation such as an Anmeldebescheinigung, Meldebestätigung (Meldezettel), or other relevant documentation such as a Studienbescheinigung, work contract or other relevant document.
 As those means of proving residence will only apply for exceptional cases (i.e. when a person has genuinely been unable to apply for new residence documentation prior to travel) for a limited period of time, the Austrian government strongly suggests that you start your application for a new residency document as soon as you have the opportunity to do so.